 Welcome!
-Your new life at NC Italian University London starts here.
+Your new life at NCIUL starts here.

-NC Italian University London is an exciting new university that offers world-class online and face to face university programmes, designed to help you enhance your skills and develop your intellectual interests.
+NCIUL is an exciting new Institution that offers world-class online and face to face higher education programmes, designed to help you enhance your skills and develop your intellectual interests.
 We value flexible learning, offering students' choice in pace, place and mode of delivery.
 We believe flexible learning empowers our students to become independent and autonomous, and can help foster attributes that will help manage the complexities of 21st century life.
 We also know how important it is for us to support and enhance your learning experience, so that you successfully complete your programme.
 We offer a personalised tutor system, designed with the intent of helping you make the most of your time at NCIUL (more on this later).

-This handbook contains information about your programme of study as well as other general information about studying at NC IUL.
+This handbook contains information about your programme of study as well as other general information about studying at NCIUL.
 Please read it thoroughly, and if there is any information you do not understand, talk it through with your personal tutor.

-We hope that your time as a student at the University is successful and enjoyable.
+We hope that your time as a student at NCIUL is successful and enjoyable.

-Prof. Franco Orsucci Dean of the Faculty of Psychology and Social Sciences
+Prof Franco Orsucci Dean of the Faculty of Psychology and Social Sciences